sss2sssss/notification-service/README.md

 - Currently this project having both controller unit test and e2e test
 - Run `npm run test` to run all three controllers unit tests
+- For e2e test:
-- Run `npm run test:e2e` to run all three app service e2e tests, note that it will involve db read/ write so better to use the config from .env.test and paste into .env, and before this please run `npm run start:dev` to start the all the service before you run the `npm run test:e2e` as inside the service having Axios API call to other microservices
+  - Note that it will involve db read/ write so better to use the config from .env.test and paste into .env, and before this please run `npm run start:dev` to start the all the serviceplease run `npm run start:dev` to start the all the services
+  - Then run `npm run test:e2e` to run all three app service e2e tests

 # How to build + run in prod mode